Polkadot-Blockchain-Academy/pba-book/content/substrate/code/slides.md

 ## Substrate; Show Me The Code 👨‍💻

-Previous lecture was all abut high level information; now we want to bridge that to real code.
+Previous lecture was all about high level information; now we want to bridge that to real code.

 ---